-Members of the Cobaea genus are climbing vines that can reach 4 metres in size.
+Members of the Cobaea plant genus are climbing vines that can reach four metres in size.

 Although they are half hardy perennials in nature gardeners often treat the plants as half hardy annuals.

 They have bell shaped flowers of white, yellow or purple.
 Cobaea is know by the more common names of Cathedral bells, Mexican Ivy, and Cup and Saucer vine.

 Cobaea scandens cup and saucer vine by Zixii.

 Common Names: Cathedral Bells, Cup and Saucer Vine.

 Life Cycle: Half hardy perennial usually grown as a half hardy annual by gardeners.

 Height: 48 to 240 inches (120 to 600 cm).